justfortherec/uva-beamer-template/README.md

  * `uva-iis-licht-blauw`: Light Blue for Institute of Interdisciplinary Studies
  * `uva-ilo-rood`: Red for Interfacultaire Lerarenopleidingen

-When used together with the `logo` option, these colors can help creating a presentation which looks very similar to UvA's PowerPoint template.
+When used together with the `maincolor` option, these colors can help creating a presentation which looks very similar to UvA's PowerPoint template.
+Just set `maincolor` to the color of your faculty.

 Issues
 ------

- * Contrast for some pre-defined colors might be to low.
  * Only elements present in the example presentation have been tested.
    Any other elements might look horrible.
    Feel free to add your own styles and send me pull requests.
- * Non-default aspect ratios and page sizes are not tested.
+ * Files in `beamerthemeUniversityOfAmsterdam/` have to be kept in the working directory even when this theme is installed system wide.
+   I've tried creating the logo and the background crosses in TikZ.
+   However compiling presentations gets prohibitively long with them.